 Certainly, the expat life she describes does exist, in spades.
 The convenience and affordability of travel to nearby destinations in Southeast Asia are great benefits of living in Shanghai, and I’d be shocked to learn that Chu and her husband are not traveling with their young family to nearby countries like Vietnam, or visiting exciting cities like Chengdu, Hong Kong or Tokyo.
 Afterall, Chu cited the affluent, well-traveled parents of Soong Qing Ling as one of the school’s primary benefits.

 Furthermore, the Shanghai location in which both Chu and I reside is the most international neighborhood in Shanghai.
-I don’t believe for a minute her family doesn’t crave a pizza from Bella Napoli or a Western style salad from Element Fresh.
-Maybe she isn’t brunching at Jean Georges or M on the Bund, but she’s eating Western as well as Chinese, I guarantee it.
-If she really wanted to be, as she says, “another type of foreigner in China altogether,” she would have moved to a different part of Shanghai, with fewer Western influences.
-Her comments come across as silly and pretentious, and they give the uncomfortable impression that she’s slightly envious of corporate packages that pay for international schools and personal drivers.
+Most of the areas where expats find themselves living in Shanghai, from Hongqiao to Jing’An, have enough Western influence to make living there comfortable enough.
+I don’t believe for a minute her family doesn’t crave a pizza from Bella Napoli or a Western-style salad from Element Fresh.
+Maybe she isn’t brunching at Jean Georges or M on the Bund, but they’re eating Western as well as Chinese, I guarantee it.
+In order to be, as she says, “another type of foreigner in China altogether,” one would have to move to a very different part of Shanghai, with fewer Western influences (and fewer expats).
+Her comments give the uncomfortable impression that she’s slightly envious of corporate packages that pay for international schools and personal drivers.

 Contrary to Chu’s portrayal, most expats I’ve met who live downtown, even ones with drivers, also use the metro or taxis, buy street food, shop locally (including in wet markets), and learn the basic Chinese phrases needed for polite interaction.
 Most are quite adventurous (that’s why they’re here) and take advantage of extensive opportunities to learn how to cook local food and educate themselves about the surrounding Chinese community.

 There’s no question Chu’s son faces a cultural challenge in a Chinese school, but I was frustrated again by her dismissive suggestion that international schools offer a cushy escapist alternative to State schools.
 She seems unaware that many international schools in Shanghai have predominantly Chinese students (though not necessarily PRC passport holders).
-Western students who attend these international schools (like my daughter) can also struggle to adjust to a Chinese culture that is sometimes insular – devaluing peer relationships in favor of tutoring and preparation for SATs.
+Western students who attend these international schools can also struggle to adjust to a Chinese culture that is sometimes insular – devaluing peer relationships in favor of tutoring and test preparation.

-Navigating a school culture where students perpetually compare grades, angst over their “low” SAT scores (1450), sometimes ingenuously promote Asian and White stereotypes, and manifest a pathological focus on prestige colleges, has jaded my teens in ways I could not have predicted.
-It certainly has not been the kumbaya international experience we naively expected.
-And just to be clear, neither of my daughters are slouchy students with slouchy American test scores – they transferred from a U.S. private school that also came with academic pressure, high standards, and focus on elite college admissions.
+Navigating a school culture where students perpetually compare grades, angst over their low SAT scores (1400), sometimes ingenuously promote Asian and White stereotypes, and manifest a pathological focus on prestige colleges, has jaded my teens in ways I could not have predicted.
+It certainly has not been the smooth international experience we naively expected—and just to be clear, neither of my kids is a slouchy student with slouchy “American” test scores.

 So, yes, Chu’s book put me off.
 But like a gritty Chinese student, I persisted!